-Here we’re going to be checking out the five best graphics card you can right now.
+In this post, we’re going to be checking out the best graphics card you can buy right now.
 I made this list based on our own opinion, research, and customer reviews.

 I included options for every type of consumer.
 So whether you’re looking for a budget graphics card for 1080P gaming or a premium card they can handle anything you throw at it.